pipesort/react-native-lights/Readme.md

 ![BottomSheet](https://raw.githubusercontent.com/pipesort/react-native-lights/master/assets/fonts/Images/croppedbottomsheet.gif?token=AM2TYJHC2KH6BPCU3KULQWS6K2A6I)

+## CardSlider

-Just pass in the array and have your card slider ready to use in your app
+Pass in the array and have your card slider ready to use in your app.

 ```javascript